benwhitman/holibot/readme.md

 # holibot

 A Slackbot for booking annual leave in TimeTastic implemented in AWS Lex and Lambda.
-This is not a hosted service - everything in this repo allows you to create your own private bot.
+This is not a hosted service - everything in this repo allows you to create your own private bot using your own AWS account.

 ## what do I need in order to use Holibot?